 How to get around in Angkor

-To get around Angkor, you can choose one of several ways: taxi, tuk-tuk (Remork Moto), motorbike, or bicycle.
+To get around Angkor, you can choose one of several ways: taxi, tuk-tuk (Remorque), motorbike, or bicycle.
 All means of transport, except for a bicycle, are available to foreigners only with a Cambodian driver.

-We used Remork Moto (tuk-tuk) with a driver to move around Angkor, which we rented for the entire stay in Siem Reap.
+We used Remorque (tuk-tuk) with a driver to move around Angkor, which we rented for the entire stay in Siem Reap.
 The same driver took us to the airport on the last day.
-For the whole day, everyone usually rents not only a tuk-tuk but also a taxi or a motorcycle with a driver.
+For the whole day, everyone usually rents a tuk-tuk, a taxi, or a motorcycle with a driver.

 In addition, you can ask for advice on which places and when it is more convenient to visit not only the hotel manager but also the driver – most of them know Angkor very well and know which temples and at what time there are the least tourists.
 Remork-moto usually fits two people and will cost you $15 – $20 daily.